hasinikondle/cheating-detection/README.md

 8. Flask Server
 9. SQL Database

-## Contact
-For any feedback or queries, please reach out to me at [LinkedIn](https://www.linkedin.com/in/krishnakumaragrawal/)
 =======
 # online-exam-cheating-detection
 A real-time AI-based proctoring system for detecting cheating behavior during online examinations using facial recognition, audio analysis, and activity monitoring.